 - In the rectum: Put a protective sleeve over the thermometer and add a lubricant to it.
 Insert the tip of the thermometer in the rectum (no more than 2 centimeters) and wait 5 seconds before pulling it out and reading it, or follow the thermometer’s instructions.

-- In the eardrum (for infants more than 3 months old).
-Place the thermometer into the ear, seal off the ear, and turn on the thermometer.
+- In the eardrum (for infants over 3 months old): Place the thermometer into the ear, seal off the ear, and turn on the thermometer.
 Pull it out when the thermometer indicates it’s taken the reading.

 - Contactless forehead: Some thermometers allow you to take a child’s temperature without contact.
 The thermometer and forehead must be movement-free to get an accurate reading.
 Press the temperature button.
 Your device will beep or flash to let you know the temperature is ready to be read.